 However, the field of science needs results, information, and statistics for research, to grow and discover something new.
 In the same way, biotechnology research relies on a lot of information.
 Lately, data analytics, business intelligence, and research and development are the most reliable tools for almost any field of research and growth.
 The possibilities of using the technology of analyzing large collections of information in Big Data database systems in medicine have been increasing in recent years.
 And all the development of the other applications of biotechnology like agriculture, genetic engineering can be made even better and efficient due to the applications of Big Data database for its research.
-Big Data is like a virtual library where an enormous space of data and information are store and analyzing and researching further on it in a particular way can help the biotech to improve and attain even more success in a short duration of time with less effort.
+Big Data is like a virtual library where an enormous space of data and information is stored and analyzed.
+And researching further on it in a particular way can help the biotech to improve and attain even more success in a short duration of time with less effort.

 Table of Contents

 List of Applications of Big Data In Biotechnology

 Biotechnology Could Largely Benefit By the Use of Big Data.
 Here are various applications of Big Data in the field of biotechnology.